 British TV star Ant McPartlin discovered he has quite a few Irish relatives during a TV special – in fact he is related to half the people in a village.

-Both Ant and his co presenter Dec Donnelly have researched the family histories for their latest show Ant & Dec’s DNA Journey.
+Both Ant and his co presenter Dec Donnelly have researched the family histories for their 2019 show Ant & Dec’s DNA Journey.

 The Geordie Duo both have Irish heritage.
 Both their families come from Co Derry and moved to Newcastle, England around half a century ago.